 Transfer applicants are considered for admission on the basis of their previous college record.
-Academic standing for transfer applicants is determined by the Registrar's Office according to standards established by b.present TOEFL (Test of English as a the College.
+Academic standing for transfer applicants is determined by the Registrar's Office' according to standards established by b.present TOEFL (Test of English as a the College.
 Students on scholastic or disciplinary suspension from another institution must petition the Committee on Admissions and Academic Relations for special approval.
-Contact the Admissions Office for further information.
+Contact the Admissions Office for further information, financial debts at any District college will not be readmitted.